30 LESS TOURISTY CHURCHES

 Église Saint-François-Xavier-des-Missions-Étrangères

-This church was built in the late 19th century and showcases a blend of Romanesque and Byzantine architectural styles.
+This church was built in the late 19th century and showcases a blend of neo-Classical and neo-Renaissance architectural styles.
 Its striking façade features a prominent dome and intricate sculptures, making it a notable landmark in the area.

 The interior is equally impressive, adorned with beautiful stained glass windows and elaborate decorations that reflect its religious significance.